YoungHaKim7/Rust_Tutorial_Full_course/16_miri_mid_level_intermediate/README.md

 # Scientific papers employing Miri

-- Stacked Borrows: An Aliasing Model for Rusthttps://plv.mpi-sws.org/rustbelt/stacked-borrows/
+- <a href="https://plv.mpi-sws.org/rustbelt/stacked-borrows/">Stacked Borrows: An Aliasing Model for Rust</a>

 - Using Lightweight Formal Methods to Validate a Key-Value Storage Node in Amazon S3